imthath-m/grid-game/README.md

 #  Grid Game

 ### [Start Game Button Demo](https://share.cleanshot.com/Wcp2MgsL)
-This video demonstrates that the start game button is enabled only if both row and columns are greater than zero
+This video demonstrates that the start game button is enabled only if both row and columns are between the desired range

 ### [Small Grid Demo - 2x2](https://share.cleanshot.com/C4lTrg29)